The Brand Continuum

 Volatile is collapse.
 Whether the collapse came from overload or brittleness, the organisation’s ability to self-correct has broken.
 The only way out is a reset.
 Rebuilding alignment, clarity, and proportion from the ground up.

-Return Potential: zero.
+Return Potential: close to zero.

 What Return Potential reveals